omeka/omeka-s-enduser/docs/modules/iiifpresentation.md

 ## Events

-This module triggers these events during the composition of certain IIIF Presentation resources (manifest, canvas, collection, etc.).
-Use the event's `getTarget()` method to get the current controller.
+This module triggers these events during the composition of certain IIIF Presentation resources.
+This includes manifest, canvas, collection, etc. Use the event's `getTarget()` method to get the current controller.

 ### IIIF Presentation v3